MySQL storage engines

 Merge operates on underlying MyISAM tables.
 Merge tables help manage large volumes of data more easily.
 It logically groups a series of identical MyISAM tables, and references them as one object.
 Good for data warehousing environments.

 Archive storage engine is optimised for high speed inserting.
 It compresses data as it is inserted.
 It does not support transactions.
-It is ideal for storing, retrieving large amounts of seldom referenced historical, archived data.
+It is ideal for storing and retrieving large amounts of seldom referenced historical, archived data.

 The Blackhole storage engine accepts but does not store data.
 Retrievals always return an empty set.
 The functionality can be used in distributed database design where data is automatically replicated, but not stored locally.
 This storage engine can be used to perform performance tests or other testing.